ozanoguz/aws-ums-hol/docs/section-8-deploy-cloud9.md

 AWS Cloud9 is used because it provides a browser-based development environment where students can run AWS CLI, Git, and Terraform commands from the same AWS account used for the lab.

-* * *
+---

-### Objectives
+## Objectives

 By the end of this section, you will be able to:

   * Launch the Cloud9 New VPC CloudFormation template.
   * Deploy a Cloud9 Terraform workstation.
   * Open the Cloud9 environment.
-  * Confirm AWS CLI access from Cloud9.
-  * Verify Terraform availability before continuing with the Auto Scaling Group deployment.
+  * Verify/Install Terraform availability before continuing with the Auto Scaling Group deployment.

-* * *
+---

-### Before You Begin
+## Before You Begin

 Confirm that you have completed the previous sections and have the following information from your instructor:

-Item Description Example
-AWS Console access Access to the AWS account used for the lab Instructor-provided AWS region Region where the deployment will run `eu-central-1` Student number Your assigned student number `student01`

 > Important: Use the same AWS region throughout the lab.